 If you’ve determined that your new CPU and your old motherboard share the same socket type AND generation, you’re good to move onto chipset!
 If not… You have no option but to consider upgrading your motherboard, which might then require even more upgrades.
 But, we’ll get to that in a minute, so don’t do anything just yet!

 Once you’ve made sure that your CPU and motherboard sockets are the same, it’s time to figure out which chipset you’ll need.
-Often, the chipset you’re currently running is going to be the one you need, but not always.

 Every socket generation has multiple chipsets associated with it.
 Each chipset supports a varied level of features starting from the most basic right up to the fully loaded.
 The lower-end chipsets don’t generally support things like overclocking, which is where the higher-end options come in.
 As you’re probably assuming, this means that some chipsets are going to cost more than others.